 Sir John Hood

 John Hood was an executive of Fletcher for 19 years and is a former vice-chancellor of the Universities of Auckland and Oxford.
-He currently serves as President and CEO of the Robertson Foundation, Chairman of the Rhodes Trust, as a director of BG Group, plc and WPP, plc, and as chairman of Urenco Limited, Study Group Limited and Matakina Limited.
+He currently serves as President and CEO of the Robertson and Aotearoa Foundations, Chairman of the Rhodes Trust, as a director of WPP plc, and Aurora Energy Research Limited and as chairman of BMT Group Limited and Study Group Limited.
 He also sits on a number of not for profit boards and advisory boards.

 Angus Fletcher (Chairman)